-(Short Stories) CATHERINE LACEY
+(Short Fiction) CATHERINE LACEY

 “All people contain the capacity for incomprehensible peace and unbearable tumult.
 I believe this sincerely.”

 Catherine Lacey’s writing explores the messy nuances of inner realms and outside forces.
 Author of the novels Nobody is Ever Missing and The Answers, she’s also recently published Certain American States, a short story collection.
 In this interview, she discusses her path to writing fiction, along with the reasons why she prefers “drifters and fuck-ups to all-around heroes.”

 Certain American States is your first short story collection.
 You've said that some of these stories were written a while ago.
 What was it like for you to compile this collection?
 Did you feel as if you were reading through a kind of narrative of your own life, and witnessing particular ways in which the focus in your life shifted?

 To some degree, every book is a side-effect of the a writer's life — autobiography, but obliquely told.
 I've been writing stories — most of them trashed along the way — since long before I wrote my first novel, but only one of those stories is included in the collection.
 When I first started to put the collection together in late 2014, I thought more of those early stories would stay, but as time went on and new stories were written, the balance of the book shifted.